Very often, a apple, pear and plum tree, will lose many of its fruitlets - young fruits - in mid-summer for no apparent reason. Why is this?

 The fruit tree decides that it cannot cope with the huge crop it now has to play mother to!
 The easy answer - in nature - is to get rid of the problem.
 The Apple tree - or Pear or Plum tree - simply drops the excess fruit in order that the remaining apples pears or plums can survive and develop into healthy fruits.

 Some notoriously good croppers - such as the James Grieve Apple - carry out this 'cull' in early summer, but all trees will do it if there is a perceived threat to their future.

-In real nature, the fruit tree needs healthy fruit, which will then produce healthy seeds and therefore potentially healthy, strong offspring.
+To survive, in real nature, the fruit tree needs healthy fruit. healthy fruit will then produce healthy seeds and therefore potentially healthy, strong offspring.
 Clever things aren't they!

 This may also interest you.